cap-js/docs/java/architecture.md

 CAP Java makes use of [features](#standard-modules) itself to provide optional functionality, examples are [SAP Event Mesh](./messaging-foundation) and [Audit logging](./auditlog) integration.

-## Stack Configuration { #stack_configuration}
+## Configuration { #stack_configuration}

- As outlined in section [Modular Architecture](#modular_architecture), the CAP Java SDK is highly flexible.
+ As outlined in section [Architecture Overview](#modular_architecture), the CAP Java SDK is highly flexible.
 You can choose among modules prepared for different environments and in addition also include optional or custom extensions.
  Which set of modules is active at runtime is a matter of compile time and runtime configuration.

  At compile time, you can assemble modules from the different layers: